St. Mirren

 Stephen Robinson is the current head coach of St. Mirren.
 Under their leadership, the team has achieved a 33% win rate across 167 matches, averaging 1.21 points per game.

 Notable previous managers include Jim Goodwin managed the club for 6 seasons, recording 35 wins from 105 matches (33% win rate).
 Jamie Langfield managed the club for one season, recording 0 wins from 1 match (0% win rate).
-Other former coaches include Oran Kearney, Ian Murray, and Danny Lennon.
+Other former coaches include Oran Kearney, Jack Ross, Ian Murray, and Danny Lennon.

 St. Mirren plays their home matches at The SMISA Stadium in Paisley, which has a capacity of 8,016.